Women's World Cup security heightened ahead of opening match following deadly shooting in Auckland

 The gunman was found dead in an elevator, said Acting Police Superintendent Sunny Patel.

-In addition to the three dead, at least six others were injured, officials said.
+In addition to the three dead, at least four others were injured, including a police officer who was transported to the hospital in critical condition but is now listed in stable condition, the New Zealand police said on its Twitter account.

 “New Zealand Football are shocked by the incident in Auckland CBD this morning,” the team said in a statement.
 “We can confirm that all of the Football Ferns team and staff are safe.”